 Here Hannah Miles shares with us her fabulous croquembouche wedding cake recipe and tutorial from her book, Naked Cakes.

-In saying that, croquembouche is perhaps the original naked cake, where the decoration is really from the stunning mound of profiteroles themselves rather than any fancy icing.
-So here goes – enjoy!
+Croquembouche is perhaps the original naked cake, where the decoration is really the elegant arrangement of the profiteroles themselves rather than any fancy icing.

 For the choux pastry: